Skip to content

 Enable / Disable text prediction in Edge (Registry Editor)

-First, open the Windows Registry and go to this path:
+First, open the Windows Registry and navigate to:

 1. Right-click in the folder, select New, then select DWORD (32-bit) Value.